Football clubs

 1889 - 1897

-The football section of the Hastings & St Leonards Alliance Amateur Athletic club was first recorded playing matches in 1889.
-The athletic club was formed in 1887 and published its own monthly magazine, in which an 1892 edition lists games against Ashford Victoria, Highbury House, Eastbourne College, University School, Rye, Hastings Grammar School, St Leonards School, Battle and East Hastings.
+The football section of the Hastings & St Leonards Alliance Amateur Athletic Club was first recorded playing matches in 1889.
+The athletic club itself was formed in 1887 and even published its own monthly magazine.
+An 1892 edition lists fixtures against Ashford Victoria, Highbury House, Eastbourne College, University School, Rye, Hastings Grammar School, St Leonards School, Battle, and East Hastings.

-The football team were reported to have played home fixtures at the Green, West Hill, East Hill and the Central Recreation Ground.
-By 1897 the Alliance club were defunct, possibly merged with Hastings Athletic Club and Hastings & St Leonards FC took over as the main football tenants at the Central Ground.
+The football team reportedly played home matches at The Green, West Hill, East Hill, and the Central Recreation Ground.
+By 1897, the Alliance club had become defunct—possibly merging with Hastings Athletic Club—while Hastings & St Leonards FC took over as the main football tenants at the Central Ground.

 Hastings Athletic